neurologic/Neurophysiology-Lab/howto/Dash-Data-Explorer.md

 ##  Usage

+### Install Anaconda
 1. Make sure you have installed [Anaconda Individual Edition](https://www.anaconda.com/products/distribution) by downloading and executing the appropriate installer for your operating system.

+### Launch Command Line
+Launch a Command Line prompt to run Anaconda programs (slightly different for Mac and PC)

+PC:
-2. Launch the Anaconda Navigator
+1. Launch the Anaconda Navigator
-3. Open the PowerShell Prompt application
+2. Open the PowerShell Prompt application
 	:::{dropdown} Create an environment with dash if you have not yet done so If you have not already done so, you will need to create an environment to run the application in.
 The environment must have dash installed.
 	Execute the following commands at the PowerShell Prompt command line and follow given instructions along the way.